 Belinal® extract is obtained from the best parts of white fir branches, which grows in pristine forests, untainted by chemicals.
 Some studies have shown that the polyphenols (plant vitamins) found in Belinal have a weak estrogenic action and therefore help reduce symptoms of menopause.
 Studies have also found that that Belinal® can potentially have a beneficial effect on heart function, the aging of the brain, cognitive function as well as a reduction of the glycemic index, which can also help to control body weight.

 Other ingredients that relieve menopausal symptoms

-The ‘CBD4 – Joy and Pleasure in Menopause’ capsules contain both CBD and white fir extract, and are enriched with other natural ingredients that may help relieve the symptoms of menopause.
+The ‘CBD4 – Joy and Serenity in Menopause’ capsules contain both CBD and white fir extract, and are enriched with other natural ingredients that may help relieve the symptoms of menopause.

 The Fenugreek seed extract comes from Asia and is a typical herb in the spices of Indian cuisine and is also used in Egypt.
 In addition to relieving the symptoms of menopause, it also helps to eliminate digestive disorders, acts anti-inflammatory as well as lowers blood sugar and cholesterol.

 Black clover extract is also useful in menopause, as it contains phytoestrogens that have a similar effect to estrogen, the level of which begins to decrease in menopause.
 Black clover is known to reduce the intensity of heat flushes, sweating and emotional imbalances.